On the functoriality of the space of equivariant smooth $h$-cobordisms: Preliminaries on -manifolds with corners

 and we wish to extend $f$ smoothly to $[0,\infty)^k \times \R^{n-k}$.
 Let $V_1,\ldots,V_k$ be the subspaces of the domain obtained by restricting one of the first $k$ coordinates to 0.
 Then $f$ is defined on the union of the $V_i$, and is smooth on each $V_i$ separately.

 The question is unaffected if we subtract a function that admits a smooth extension to $[0,\infty)^k \times \R^{n-k}$.
-One such function is given by $f_1(x_1,\dots ,x_n)=f(0,x_2,\dots ,x_n)$. by projecting the first coordinate to 0 and then applying $f$.
+One such function is given by $f_1(x_1,\dots ,x_n)=f(0,x_2,\dots ,x_n)$.
+In other words, we project the first coordinate to 0 and then apply $f$.
 Replace $f$ by $f - f_1$.
 It now vanishes on $V_1$.
 Repeat with a second coordinate.
 Now the function vanishes on $V_2$ while still vanishing on $V_1$.
-Repeating with the remaining coordinates, $f$ now vanishes on every $V_i$, and therefore is zero.
+Repeating with the remaining coordinates, $f$ now vanishes on every $V_i$, and therefore is zero, so it can be extended to the rest of $[0,\infty)^k \times \R^{n-k}$ by the zero function.

 To put it another way, the original function $f$ is the sum of the functions $f_i$ that we have inductively defined.
-Each $f_i$ smoothly extends to $[0,\infty)^k \times \R^{n-k}$, so $f$ also extends in this way. \end{proof}
+Each $f_i$ smoothly extends to $[0,\infty)^k \times \R^{n-k}$, and so the same is true of $f$.
+Thus $f$ is smooth.

-Note that the lemma is also valid for equivariant maps of $G$-manifolds, since a local extension can always be made equivariant by averaging over the relevant isotropy subgroup of $G$.